 TOLI seminars model innovative, interactive, and experiential teaching methods to support the deepening of classroom practice.
 Educators hear from Holocaust survivors, scholars, and local experts, participate in field experiences, and learn about the history, traditions, and culture of the Jewish people before and after the Holocaust.

-TOLI is recognized as a leader of professional development programs in Holocaust studies and human rights education, offering in-person seminars at no charge to educators.
+TOLI is recognized as a leader of professional learning programs in Holocaust studies and human rights education, offering in-person seminars at no charge to educators.
 Participants become part of TOLI’s national network of Holocaust educators and are provided with year-round mentoring, programs, and resources.

-Below is an overview of 2025 programs.
+Below is an overview of 2026 programs.
 For specifics about each program, click on any of the sites below to access more information.

-Browse 2025 US Seminars
+Browse 2026 US Seminars

 Month: